jhouze/inodes/README.md

 /home/jhouze/test 16
 ```

-Without any further ado, the code with python2 and python3 syntax are over at my [github](https://github.com/jhouze/inodes).
 The python 2 version is less feature complete.